 Notes about the Project:

-- This post will be very helpful when cutting the plywood
+- This post on cutting plywood will be very helpful with the layout

 - The 2×2 legs shown in the drawings are shown for clarity